1 Introduction

 6.5 Age of Lamedon

-In 1408 BC, Lamedon, son of Gelanor, who had been banished from Argos by Danaus, invaded Argos from Sicyon and took control of the city.
-[90]
+In 1408 BC, Lamedon, son of Gelanor, who had been expelled from Argos by Danaus, invaded Argos from Sicyon and took control of the town.
+[92]

 Lamedon's daughter Alcidamea became a priestess of the temple of Hera.
 [93]

-Alcidamea's son Bunus succeeded Aeetes, son of Sisyphus, as king of Corinth and built a temple of Hera in Corinth.
-[92]
+Alcidamea's son Bunus built a temple of Hera in Corinth.
+[94]

 6.6 Age of Proetus

-In 1368 BC, Proetus, son of Abas, made peace with Acrisius and was given the dominion over Tiryns, Heraeum, Mideia, and the littoral region of Argolis.
-[93]
+In 1368 BC, Proetus, son of Abas, reconciled with his brother Acrisius and was given the dominion over Tiryns, Heraeum, Mideia, and the littoral region of Argolis.
+[95]

-Earlier, Proetus had founded a temple of Hera near the coast of Sicyon.
-[94]
+Proetus founded a temple of Hera near the coast of Sicyon.
+[96]

 6.7 Age of Perseus

-From this time, Heraeum was presumably under the control of Perseus of Mycenae, not Megapenthes, the son of Proetus of Argos.
+From this time on, Heraeum was presumably under the control of Perseus of Mycenae, rather than Megapenthes, the son of Proetus of Argos.

 6.8 Age of Sthenelus